planetshell/salarypredictionportfolio/README.md

 - train_salaries.csv
 - test_feature.csv

-Combining the train feature and train target we get following dataframe
+Combining the feature and target variables we get following dataframe
 <img src="images/salary_dataset.png" width = 600, height = 200>

 The feature and target variables consist of the following: